 This makes it much easier for families and healthcare providers to know what the person would want - particularly if they can no longer speak for themselves.

 Looking to get started?
 Find out how.

 Thanks to everyone from around the country who took time to be involved in this work and to feedback on the changes.

-New ACP resources will soon be available for Māori and for people with intellectual disabilities.
+New ACP resources are now available for Māori and for people with intellectual disabilities.
 We wish to acknowledge and congratulate the teams who have been involved in creating these great resources.